Melbourne’s median house price moderates in the latest quarter

 To find out more

-Search for a median price using the search box below or by visiting propertydata.com.au.
+Search for a median price using the search box at the top of the page or by visiting propertydata.com.au.

 Find your suburb on the clickable maps for houses or units.

 Would you like custom historical data series for your suburb or area?
 Click here to find out more.

 Members can log in and download the full list of median prices by suburb here.
 If you have forgotten your number, call our Membership department on 9205 6632 or email.

 September Quarter 2014 Median Prices

 Note: median prices are seasonally adjusted and annual change are based on rolling annual change

 Note: regional median prices are based on 12 months ending the quarter